Robert4000/r001/README.md

-# R001 - ESTIMATE THE 2D POSE OF A ROBOT
+# Estimate the 2D pose of a robot

 Compute 2d pose of the robot based on the wheel encoder, steering wheel angle and imu angular velocity.

 Robert Banegas, 2018

- A. BUILD
+ Build
  ========
  -  Use Ubuntu 16.04
  -  Use Ros Kinetic